ranciere/zoltan/README.md

 ```

 ## TODO

-- Option for building without libc (if possible)
+In order of importance:
+- The current error handling is a little bit rustic, sometimes rough :) A proper error handling strategy would be better.
 - Run Lua code from file
 - zigmod support
-- The current error handling is a little bit rustic, sometimes rough :) A proper error handling strategy would be better.
+- LuaJIT support
-- The `Lua.Table` should support JSON and deep-copy between Lua table and user structs.
+- `Lua.Table` should deep-copy between table and user structs
 - Lua Coroutine support
+- `Lua.Table` should support JSON
+- Option for building without libc (if possible)
 - Performance benchmarks